 Entries will be judged on: outfit, poise and appearance 60% and control and presentation of their animal 40%.
 Pre-entries for Shepherd's Lead should be submitted on an Open Class Entry Form by JULY 5th.
-A short summary of background and activities of exhibitor and a description of the participant's outfit should be turned into the Open Fair Office by Noon, Thursday, July 13th
+A short summary of background and activities of exhibitor and a description of the participant's outfit should be turned into the Open Fair Office by 5:00 pm, Wednesday, July 16th.